-- Be on time for class daily. - Take pride in your personal appearance. - Students must leave electronic devices, hats, other headgear, and coats in your locker. - Concentrate on your school-work; complete all class work and homework assignments every day. - If you require your child to carry a cell phone for emergency purposes, it must be turned off during the school day and must NOT be visible at any time during the school day. - Weapons, drugs and alcohol are not permitted. - Keep the school building and grounds clean and free of graffiti.
-Please see SOTA's policy on graffiti. - Food is allowed ONLY in the Commons area. - Cooperate with one another and with the adults who are in charge.
+- Be on time for class daily.
+EARLY IS ON TIME AND ON TIME IS LATE! - Take pride in your personal appearance. - Students must put away all electronics during class time.
+Electronic devices, hats, other headgear, and coats must be left in your locker. - Concentrate on your school-work; complete all class work and homework assignments every day. - If you require your child to carry a cell phone for emergency purposes, it must be turned off during the school day and must NOT be visible at any time during the school day.

+- Weapons, drugs and alcohol are not permitted. - Keep the school building and grounds clean and free of graffiti.
+Please see SOTA's policy on graffiti. - Food is allowed ONLY in the Commons/Cafeteria area. - Cooperate with one another and with the adults who are in charge.
 Listen carefully, be courteous and follow directions given by adults. - Show respect for your classmates and all adults.
 When asked to identify yourself to a staff member, please do so willingly. - Use adult assistance when needed to resolve conflict. - Accessing inappropriate web sites is prohibited.
-Any unauthorized use of computers, software or the Internet is a violation of RCSD policy. - Fighting, shoving, harassing, and abusing others will have severe consequences. - Promote physical safety and security for yourself and others. - Observe the SOTA Dress Code; please see SOTA's Dress Code Policy.
+Any unauthorized use of computers, software or the Internet is a violation of RCSD policy. - Fighting, shoving, harassing, and abusing others will have severe consequences. - Promote physical safety and security for yourself and others. - Observe the SOTA Dress Code; please see SOTA's Dress Code Policy. - Absolutely no food or drinks, except for water without a broken seal, are allowed into the building.